What is FAQ?

 How much should I expect to spend while I’m on the ride?

 Enough to have fun!
 The amount will vary depending on your wants and needs.
-LMB supplies plenty of food and beverages each day for breakfast and dinner, but you will be on your own for lunch.
+LMB supplies plenty of food and beverages each day for breakfast and dinner, but you are typically on your own for lunch.
 There are a myriad of extras you may want to buy along the way including souvenirs, snacks, hydration, adult beverages, massage, bike repair, transportation (taxi, Lyft, Uber, etc.), visit local museums and other points of interest which may require a fee.

 Will I have cell/Wi-Fi coverage during the tour?